hokuma/redux-normalizr-todo/README.md

 Insert, update, delete entities.

 ## result
-Reducers not for entities are result reducers.
+Other reducers handles results.
 In most cases, it updates a list of entity ids, for example, appends(prepends) a new entity, remove a deleted entity.

 # Container(Smart Component)
 Container receives a entity id or a list of entity ids as props and get entities from `Provider` provided by `redux-connect`(https://github.com/reactjs/react-redux).